 The jury found the hospital and physician to be negligent, awarding $15 million in compensation to Jason Walters.

 Potential for ER Malpractice

 In emergency medical care, time is of the essence.
-Doctors and nurses must quickly move from one patient to another, sometimes without having enough time to thoroughly wash their hands, or properly sterilize surgical tools and other devices.
-Bacteria on these surfaces can enter even the smallest wound, resulting in a serious staph infection.
+Doctors and nurses must quickly move from one patient to another, sometimes without having enough time to thoroughly wash their hands, or properly sterilize examination tools and other devices.
+Bacteria on these surfaces can enter even the smallest wound, resulting in a serious infection.

 Uninsured patients are sometimes forced to drive to a state or county-run hospital miles away, during which time their condition can worsen.
-Often these patients are either too embarrassed, or don’t know enough to file a complaint.
+Often these patients are either too embarrassed or don’t know enough to file a complaint.

-If the emergency room staff were performing their duties as employees when they committed an act of negligence resulting in a patient’s injury, the hospital will be liable for the injured patient’s damages, which can include:
+If the emergency room staff were performing their duties as employees when they committed an act of negligence resulting in a patient’s injury, the hospital would be liable for the injured patient’s damages, which can include:

 - The cost of present and future medical bills

 - Out-of-pocket medical expenses

 - Present and future lost wages, including long-term disability

 - Pain and suffering